 “Yeah, I kind of am.
 And with your help.”

 “Shouldn’t you be telling me what you’ve done and what we’re running from?”
-He was starting to do that soft growling thing he did when he didn’t like something.
+He was starting to do that soft growling thing he did when there was something he didn’t like.

 “What if I were to turn us around and take us back the way we came?”

 “Jimmy, I’d really appreciate it if you didn’t do that.
 I know it’s not fair, but what the hell, we’re on the road.
-Just look at those fields and orchards that we’re going by.”
+We go back there, we’d just be getting into a big old traffic jam.
+Here there’s hardly any other cars, and just look at those yellow fields going by.”

-“Charlie, I’m not your cub chauffeur, and if you get me deported to the wilderness, I am going to be one angry, starving bear, and you will no longer be my friend.”
+“Charlie, I’m not your cub chauffeur, and if you get me deported to the wilderness, I am going to be one angry, starving, and vindictive bear, and you will no longer be my friend.”

 “Dude, I totally understand, but I really need you now to help me out.
-If I don’t explain, it’s ‘cause I don’t want you to get in trouble, too, like me.”
+If I don’t explain, it’s ‘cause I don’t want you to get in trouble.”

 “Hmm.
 I must admit that I like the idea of a long-distance drive.
-Perhaps I can do some eyewitness research in unfamiliar parts.”
+Perhaps I can do some eyewitness research on the American heartland.”